nikivazou/verified_string_matching/README.md

+# A Tale of Two Provers:
-# Verified Parallel String Matching in using the (Liquid) Haskell theorem prover.
+# Verifying Monoidal String Matching in Liquid Haskell and Coq

-See http://goto.ucsd.edu/~nvazou/papers/esop17.pdf for a description
+See https://nikivazou.github.io/static/Haskell17/a-tale.pdf for a description